-Dr Ang Peng Tiam Mr Chandra Das s/o Rajagopal Sitaram Mr Dan Yock Hian Dr Khoo Kei Siong Mr Lim Jen Howe Mr Lim Teong Jin George Mr Sitoh Yih Pin
+Dr Ang Peng Tiam Mr S. Chandra Das Mr Dan Yock Hian Dr Khoo Kei Siong Mr Lim Jen Howe Mr Lim Teong Jin George Mr Sitoh Yih Pin

 Arrangements to enable directors to acquire shares and debentures

 Neither at the end of nor at any time during the financial year was the Company a party to any arrangement whose objects are, or one of whose objects is, to enable the directors of the Company to acquire benefits by means of the acquisition of shares or debentures of the Company or any other body corporate.